Solving Nonlinear Absolute Value Equations: Conclusion and discussion

 \section{Conclusion and discussion}

-In this work, we applied smoothing techniques commonly used for Nonlinear Complementarity Problems (NCP) to Nonlinear Absolute Value Equations (NAVE).
-We first showed that a NAVE can be formulated as a NCP with an implicitly known corresponding mapping.
-We then established that a NAVE can be effectively addressed under a mild direct assumption on the NAVE function.
-Additionally, we clarified a technical assumption used in some smoothing approaches, proving its equivalence to a {\L}ojasiewicz inequality, thus showing its broad applicability.
-Last but not least, we provided illustrative examples and applications that through numerical verification reveal effectiveness and potential of this approach. \\ In a future work, we aim to establish error bounds or estimations and study the complexity of the proposed method in favorable situations, such as when the implicitly corresponding mapping in the NCP formulation is monotone or strongly monotone.
+In this work, we applied smoothing techniques commonly used for Nonlinear Complementarity Problems \ref{NCP} to Nonlinear Absolute Value Equations \ref{NAVE}.
+We first demonstrated that \ref{NAVE} can be reformulated as an \ref{NCP} with an implicit mapping, allowing us to leverage established \ref{NCP} methods.
+We subsequently showed that \ref{NAVE} can be effectively solved under weak, direct assumptions regarding the \ref{NAVE} function.
+Furthermore, we derived algorithm error estimates under the uniform P-property for both \ref{NAVE} and \ref{NCP}, with the latter providing more general results while relaxing standard regularity assumptions.
+Additionally, we clarified a technical assumption common in smoothing approaches by proving its equivalence to a Łojasiewicz inequality, thus establishing its broader applicability.
+Finally, through illustrative examples and numerical verification, we confirmed the effectiveness and potential of the proposed approach.

+Future work will focus on establishing sharper error bounds and studying the complexity of the method, particularly in favorable scenarios, such as when the implicit mapping in the \ref{NCP} formulation is monotone or uniform-$P$.

-\textbf{Acknowledgement.} This work was initiated during a research stay of Aris Daniilidis and Tr\'i Minh L\^e to INSA Rennes (February 2023).
+\textbf{Acknowledgement.} This work was initiated during a research stay of Aris Daniilidis and Tr\'i Minh L\^e to INSA Rennes.
 These authors thank their hosts for hospitality.
 The first author acknowledges support from the Austrian Science Fund (FWF, P--36344-N).

 \rule{6cm}{1.5pt}

 \rule{6cm}{2pt}

 Aris Daniilidis, Tr\'i Minh L\^e